ExistensialReset/flowmosr/principles/FLOW_ECONOMIC_PRINCIPLES.md

 **We aim to make Economy maximize life, not profit.**

+> **NOTE:**
+> This document defines the **core economic principles of Flow**.
+> It is part of a larger system architecture.
+>
+> Detailed implementations, edge cases, and protocols are defined in
+> supporting documents referenced throughout this file.

 This document defines the complete economic architecture of Flow, including:
 - Core principles (unchanged from v1.0)
 - Justice infrastructure financing